webplatform/docs-wpd/Creating_API_pages/index.md

 For now, just use the Usage section.

-{{TODO|The API_Object template needs an '''Applies to''' field to which the summary table in the API_Listing page can refer to list all of the objects in the API listing page.}}

 ===Object sub-page content===

 This covers issues common to all sub pages of the object page, events, methods, and properties pages.